EXCLUSIVE-EU set to suspend Belarus sanctions for 4 months after vote

 By Robin Emmott and Alastair Macdonald

-Those moves have cemented a perception among EU officials that Lukashenko, a close ally of Moscow known in the West as Europe's "last dictator", is opening up Belarus to Europe.
+Those moves have cemented a perception among EU officials that Lukashenko, the close Moscow ally known in the West as Europe's "last dictator", is opening up Belarus to Europe.

-"The consensus is finally there and now it is just a formal decision to be taken towards the end of October, assuming Lukashenko doesn't organise a clampdown on political dissent after the elections," said one senior EU diplomat.
+"Depending on Lukashenko's conduct at the presidential election, the decision to lift sanctions for four months will be formally adopted on Monday," said one senior EU diplomat close to the issue.
+"The EU needed to respond to the freeing of the political prisoners," a second diplomat said.

-Election monitors from the Organisation for Security and Co-operation in Europe (OSCE) will report back to the European Union following the vote.
+In a rare concession to protests, Lukashenko has also questioned whether Russia should be building a military air base in Belarus.

 NEW APPROACH